-The Master Plan lays out a process that Lexington Township can follow to accommodate future growth and redevelopment.
+The Master Plan lays out a process that Lexington Township can follow to accommodate future growth and redevelopment while maintaining its rural character and open space conservation values.
 The Plan forms the philosophical basis for technical and specific implementation measures.
 Township officials must recognize that development and change will occur within the Township with or without planning; the Master Plan will have little effect upon future development unless adequate implementation measures are established.
 This Chapter aims to give the Master Plan "teeth" by introducing actions and programs which can be implemented to realize the vision of the Plan.